edgelesssys/constellation/docs/versioned_docs/version-2.19/workflows/terraform-provider.md

   Optionally, you can prefix the `terraform apply` command with `TF_LOG=INFO` to collect [Terraform logs](https://developer.hashicorp.com/terraform/internals/debugging) while applying the configuration.
 This may provide helpful output in debugging scenarios.
   </TabItem>
   <TabItem value="azure" label="Azure">

+:::info
-  When creating a cluster on Azure, you need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't available in Azure's Terraform provider yet.
+On SEV-SNP, you need to manually patch the policy of the MAA provider before creating the Constellation cluster, as this feature isn't available in Azure's Terraform provider yet.
 The Constellation CLI provides a utility for patching, but you can also do it manually.

   ```bash
   terraform init